percona/pxc-docs/docs/wsrep-system-index.md

 Available values are:

 * `xtrabackup-v2`: Uses *Percona XtraBackup* to perform SST.
+This option is the default option.
 Privileges and permissions for running *Percona XtraBackup* can be found in [Percona XtraBackup documentation](https://www.percona.com/doc/percona-xtrabackup/8.0/using_xtrabackup/privileges.html).
 For more information, see [Percona XtraBackup SST Configuration](manual/xtrabackup_sst.md#xtrabackup-sst).

-* `<custom_script_name>`: Galera supports [Scriptable State Snapshot Transfer](https://galeracluster.com/library/documentation/scriptable-sst.html).
-This enables users to create their own custom scripts for performing SST.
-For example, you can create a script `/usr/bin/wsrep_MySST.sh` and specify `MySST` for this variable to run your custom SST script.

 * `skip`: Use this to skip SST.
 This can be used when initially starting the cluster